Spotted lanternfly: Possible pest control

-Pest control measures and guidelines have been issued by the Pennsylvania Department of Agriculture and its PennState Extension.
+Pest control measures and guidelines have been issued by the Pennsylvania Department of Agriculture and its Penn State Extension.
 These guidelines include killing L. delicatula eggs between the months of October and May by scraping them off surfaces, "double bag them and throw them in the garbage."
 People can scrape the eggs directly into plastic bags containing alcohol and/or hand sanitizer to kill them.
-The PDA has recommended removal of spotted lanternfly hosts, the tree Ailanthus altissima, saving only male trees to use as "trap" trees, since the spotted lanternfly requires a meal from this tree before laying eggs.
+The PDA has recommended removal of preferred spotted lanternfly hosts, such as tree of heaven (Ailanthus altissima), saving only male trees to use as "trap" trees, since the spotted lanternfly is attracted to its preferred hosts.
 The remaining male "trap trees" should be wrapped with sticky bands starting in early spring to catch any nymphs.
 Wildlife experts have warned to cover the sticky bands on trees with chicken wire or another similar wire after many reports of other animals (e.g. birds) becoming trapped on them, resulting in injury and/or death.